DevHopps/website/about.md

 In my free time I like to develop games, which this website is mostly about.
-In the past I usally wrote these games in Java, but I like to experiment with HTML5 and Javascript sometimes and am currently switching to C++
+In the past I usally wrote these games in Java, but I like to experiment with HTML5 and Javascript and currently write a small-ish game using Electron.

 I also love ants, which you mostly notice when I post some cool pictures of them!